Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning

-We study the representations \modelabb~learns for categories of regularly occurring perceptual events.
+We study the state representations \modelabb~learns for categories of regularly occurring events.
 We collect $2000$ generalization episodes in level $20$.
-We segment these episodes into $6$ categories of regularly occurring perceptual events: pickup ball, drop ball, pickup wrong key, drop wrong key, pickup correct key, and drop correct key.
-In order to understand how \modelabb~represents these categories, we study time-series of the L2 norm of each module LSTM-state and of their attention coefficients.
+We segment these episodes into $6$ categories: pickup ball, drop ball, pickup wrong key, drop wrong key, pickup correct key, and drop correct key.
+We study the time-series of the L2 norm of each module-state and their attention coefficients.
 For reference, we also show the L2 norm for the entire episode.
+We note that we observed consistent activity that was not captured by our simple programmatic classification of states; for example, salient activity from module $0$ when the agent moved around obstacles.
+We show an example in \Figref{fig:keybox-activity} a.

-We present a subset of results in \Figref{fig:keybox-activity}.
-For all results, see \S \ref{sec:full-analysis}. \revision{It is worth noting that programmatically extracting all task-relevant events for analysis is challenging.
-For example, we were able to observe salient state activity from module $0$ when the agent moved around obstacles but found no way to extract this signal.
-We show an example in \Figref{fig:keybox-activity} a.} While some modules are selective for different recurring events such as attending to goal information (\Figref{fig:keybox-activity}, a-c), it seems that the perceptual schema used for recurring events are generally distributed across multiple modules.
-We hypothesize that this enables \modelabb~to leverage some modules to store goal-information and other modules to represent and navigate around obstacles in increasingly long environments.
-This is further supported by our ablation where we find that having $4$ (8.2M params) or $8$ (7.5M params) modules significantly outperforms using a single large module (7.5M params) (\Figref{fig:performance-keybox}, (c)).
+Due to space constraints, we present a subset of results in \Figref{fig:keybox-activity}.
+For all results, please see the \S\ref{sec:full-analysis}.
+While some modules are selective for different recurring events such as attending to goal information (\Figref{fig:keybox-activity}, b), it seems that subsets of modules jointly represent different aspects of state.
+We hypothesize that this enables \modelabb~to leverage overlapping sets of modules to store goal-information or to navigate around obstacles in a decoupled way that supports recombination.
+This is further supported by our ablation where we find that having $4$ or $8$ modules significantly outperforms using a single large module (all had about 8M params) (\Figref{fig:performance-keybox}, (c)).
 Feature attention consistently improves performance.